SmashedTransistors/Thierry-Rochebois-I/README.md

 ## Features

 - 8 voice polyphony
-- core synth engine based on dual hard synched phase modulation with multiple feedbacks, detunes and chaotic generators (the "morphemes" take care of that) and a two pole resonant low pass filter.
+- core synth engine based on dual hard synched phase modulation (2x3 operators) with multiple feedbacks, detunes and chaotic generators (the "morphemes" take care of that) and a two pole resonant low pass filter.
 - 96kHz sample rate (for a brighter sound and controlled aliasing)
 - Morphing based synthesis
 - 32 "morphemes"